aklein-dex/pari-magique/README.md

 ### Development process

+* Phase 1 (done)
   * design database
   * add authentication
   * create relationships between models (ActiveRecord)
   * create sample forms (views) for all the models
   * add basic authorization
+* Phase 2
-* implements quickly some basic features (to have a better idea of the final project, kind of prototype)
+  * implements a quick prototype with some basic features (to have a better idea of the final project)
+* Phase 3
-* review all features one by one and improve them and create tests
+  * review all features one by one (improve them and create tests)
+* Phase 4
   * improve design

 ### Deployment